Police: Multiple people dead in Salem ‘hostage situation’

 SALEM, Ore.
-(AP) — A possible ‘hostage situation’ led to a shooting involving police in Salem, The Marion County Sheriff’s Office said.
+(AP) — A possible “hostage situation” led to a fatal shooting after police responded to a home in the west Oregon city of Salem, The Marion County Sheriff’s Office said.

-Deputies responded to a home in east Salem at 12:30 p.m.
+Deputies arrived at the home at 12:30 p.m.
 Monday, according to the sheriff’s office.

-Once deputies arrived, the sheriff’s office says a negotiator with the sheriff’s office made a call to the suspect inside.
+Once deputies arrived, the sheriff’s office says a negotiator made a call to the suspect inside.

-Multiple people including the suspect died, the sheriff’s office said.
+“As the incident unfolded, shots were fired,” and multiple people including the suspect died, the sheriff’s office said.

 No deputies were hurt and there’s no reason to believe there’s any danger to the community, the sheriff’s office said.